ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 ## Installation

-A configuration script is provided to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) called **mousebrainatlas** and install necessary packages.
+A configuration script is provided to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) called **mousebrainatlas_virtualenv** and install necessary packages.
 ```
 # Modify the first a few lines of config.sh according to your specific use case, then
 source setup/config.sh